bpeterso2000/sliced/docs/source/howto.rst

 Sliced how-to
 =============

-.. sidebar:: Visualizing 2-d Sequences

-    A 2-d sequence can be though of as a spreadsheet, where the outer sequence is rows, the inner sequence is columns and the objects are cells.

 Sliced comes packaged with three (3) high-level helper functions used to slice objects from a sequence of sequences.
 These helpers are wrappers around the Grammar & Interval classes and each returns a generator to effeciently produce